bioboot/bggn213_f17/_projects/using-jetstream-for-bioinformatics.md

 ## Notes:
 Jetstream is a cloud-based on-demand virtual machine system funded by the National Science Foundation.
 It will provide us with UNIX based computers (what we call “virtual machine instances”) that look and feel just like a regular Linux workstation but with thousands of times the computing power!

-Here we cover configuring and conecting to Jetstream to suplement these detailed [step-by-step instructions]({{ site.baseurl }}/jetstream/boot/).
+Here we cover configuring and connecting to Jetstream to supplement these detailed [step-by-step instructions]({{ site.baseurl }}/jetstream/boot/).

 ***